-But this state of affairs among our more seasoned friends has caused me to want to issue a formal thanks to our very own “prodigal”, Matt, for rebelling early and vigorously (I’ll get to why I’m grateful for the vigorous part in a minute).
-I use quotations around Prodigal because even now Matt wears this label on his past with extreme grace.
-We could substitute wayward or incorrigible for the word prodigal, but that makes our dear son sound like a puppy or like the only thing that mattered to us were his misdeeds.
+But this state of affairs among our more seasoned friends has caused me to want to formally thank our very own “prodigal”, Matt, for rebelling early and vigorously (I’ll get to why I’m grateful for the vigorous part in a minute).
+I use quotations around Prodigal because even now, Matt wears this label on his past with extreme grace.
+We could substitute wayward or incorrigible for the word prodigal, but that makes our dear son sound like a puppy or the only thing that mattered to us was his misdeeds.

 I think I can safely say every one of our boys kept things from us.
 In the spirit of believing the best, I attribute a good portion of this to their respect and love for us.
 Sure, they were sneaky, and that can’t be all good, but at the end of the day they did not want to hurt us, even though at the time it seemed like everything they did wrong was calculated to do just that.

 Someone said recently that in China, people worship their ancestors, but in the United States, we worship our children.
 By being human, Matt taught us who and who not to worship.
 There was a time when our whole world revolved around him, analyzing him and fixing him.
 And then, because of the drastic nature of his rebellion, we had to lay it all—including him—down.
 Thankfully, there’s always an altar handy when God is around.
 Thankfully, he lurks in the thorn bushes so the altar does not end up stained with our blood but rather with the blood of his ultimate sacrifice.
 And thankfully he places a homing device in our hearts that, if activated, will lead us to worship him and him alone.